xLightsSequencer/xLights/README.txt

 =================================
 3.4.17 PRE-RELEASE.
 There are still bugs we are working in the corofaces code.
 One we know of , outline does not show in PREVIEW
 	-enh (djulien) This release sees the Papagayo Tab for Corofaces working.
-					Tou use this, choose a pgo file as inpu, choose a file for output Choose your custom models from a pull down list.
+					To use this, choose a pgo file as input, choose a file for output.
+					Choose your custom models from a pull down list.
 Be sure they have "Part of my Display" checked.
 					Assign channels to Phonemes.
 You can assign multiple channels by doing ctl-click.
 					Create an xml file of the pgo.